irvincgh/apigrapher/README.md

-# A Pig - The API Grapher
+# API Grapher
-**A Pig** is a web app that allows graphing data comparisons from a selection of publicly available data APIs.
+**API Grapher** is a web app that allows graphing data comparisons from a selection of publicly available data APIs.

 ## Features
 * Mix and match from a selection of different data API and graph settings to investigate data from multiple of angles.